frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Revision-Zero.md

 This means revision-zero loses two pins for auxiliary servos, and probably cannot do things with I2C or CAN bus.
 The serial TX and serial RX pins can in theory be used for other purposes other than serial port though.

 The Shrew-Mega motor driver PCB is missing the sleep signal.
 The design tied the sleep signal to 3.3V but this is apparently never going to work, the DRV8244 chip requires a very brief low pulse on the sleep signal before it works.
-So to fix this with a bodge-wire, the voltage regulator's output leg is bent and connected directly to the Shrew-RX's power signal.
+So to fix this with a bodge-wire, the voltage regulator's output leg is bent and connected directly to the Shrew-RX's GPIO4 (this used to be the battery measuring ADC pin).
 The existing 3.3V signal is rerouted to the Shrew-RX's RX pin.

 ## Mini Motor Driver